top of page

 The Issue

-Access to educational tools and food are two ways we help the children in the Philippines reach their full potential.
+Providing access to essential educational resources and nutritious food are two critical ways we help support children in the Philippines in reaching their full potential.

 Child receiving backpack with school supplies and school shoes